daxtonwirth/ccdc/Windows/README.md

 # Windows Hardening
 ### 1. Map Domain network for Domain Computer names and IPs.
-Once you get powershell, run "domain-info.ps1":
+Once you get powershell, run "domain-info.ps1" if it is joined to the domain:
 * https://github.com/daxtonwirth/prccdc/blob/main/Windows/domain-info.ps1
 ### 2. Run the info script on each computer (info.ps1)
 * https://github.com/daxtonwirth/prccdc/blob/main/Windows/info.ps1